Submission Instructions

 6. Go into the appropriate hw1 folder $ cd hw1

-8. Recompile and rerun your programs and tests to ensure that what you submitted works.
+8. Recompile and rerun the programs and tests to ensure that what you submitted works.
 If tests were provided you’ll need to copy or extract the tests into this folder.

 This creates a new directory with the specific version of your code.
 While there are ways to make edits to this version and then merge those edits suitably, we recommend a more pedestrian version (unless you are a git expert, in which case feel free to do what you want - just don’t expect us to be able to fix things if you really screw them up).
 We recommend that you delete the verify folder and go back to your main development repo to make any changes.
 Once that is working, repeat the above process with a the new ha You should do this in either the root-level of the Codio assignment for the homework, or inside a private Codio project to verify that your assignment works on Codio.